aurorasmiles/WorldGuardDocs/source/config.rst

     :header: Setting, Default, Description
     :widths: 18, 5, 26

-    wand,leather,"The ID of the item that is used to right click a block to inspect the regions affecting it.
+    wand,minecraft:leather,"The ID of the item that is used to right click a block to inspect the regions affecting it.
 By default, this item is cow leather.
 Before, it was string but Minecraft added a use for string." disable-bypass-by-default,FALSE,"Whether bypass permissions are disabled by default." announce-bypass-status,FALSE,"Whether a hint for ``/region bypass`` should be displayed at login." invincibility-removes-mobs,FALSE,"If enabled, if a player is attacked while they are invincible due to the invincibility :doc:`region flag <regions/flags>`, then the attacking mob is removed from the world."